-IFAC (2017), Creating Value for SMEs through Integrated Thinking: The Benefits of Integrated Reporting.
+4 IFAC (2017), Creating Value for SMEs through Integrated Thinking: The Benefits of Integrated Reporting.

-- the quality of the report, which reflects the quality of management; - clear and concise information that can enable a comprehensive evaluation of the organization regarding credit access; - a clear representation of strategies, risks, and opportunities, which can have a direct impact on capital; - illustration of the organizational business model and of its connection with the strategy, which allows the reader to understand how the company generates cash flows and how it creates value; - the dependencies between internal and external resources and the strategic partnerships the organization has built; - how operational and market risks are identified, managed and mitigated; - the priorities of the actions and continuous monitoring of these to achieve the objectives;

-- the procedures and the processes used to make strategic decisions; - the prospects and the longer-term viability and resilience (tied to the dynamism and flexibility) of the organization; and - the remuneration policy linked to medium and long-term performance.
+- illustration of the organizational business model and of its connection with the strategy, which allows the reader to understand how the company generates cash flows and how it creates value; - the dependencies between internal and external resources and the strategic partnerships the organization has built; - how operational and market risks are identified, managed and mitigated; - the priorities of the actions and continuous monitoring of these to achieve the objectives; - the procedures and the processes used to make strategic decisions; - the prospects and the longer-term viability and resilience (tied to the dynamism and flexibility) of the organization; and - the remuneration policy linked to medium and long-term performance.